Schema

 • Input types for targeting logic, e.g. User, Organization, Environment

-You can write your schema in GraphQL.
+You can build your schema visually in the Schema view or write it in GraphQL.
 For example, the following schema defines:

 • A Boolean feature flag called showNewEditor

-• Input types called User, Organization and Environment to use in flag targeting logic
+• Input types called User and Organization to use in flag targeting logic

 root(context: Context!): Root!